Siege-Perilous/tableslayer/packages/ui/components/stage/spec.md

 - Wiring up the component into the app
 - Maintaining edits outside of the browser session through a data layer
 - Refinement of all the layers beyond a prototype (more and better effects)
-- Maintaining real-time state without a data layer.
+- Maintaining real-time state with a data layer.
+- Styling of the UI that passes updates props within the stage